Carlos Ghosn, Nissan's fugitive ex-chairman, says he has not fled justice but "escaped injustice and political persecution".

 "By any objective measure, the misconduct alleged was less serious than the corporate misfeasance that is routinely overlooked in Japan," he writes.
 "Nothing we know that [Mr] Ghosn allegedly did smells like a serious crime deserving prison."

-So why is the special investigation unit of the Tokyo prosecutor's office pursuing this case so hard?
+So why did the special investigation unit of the Tokyo prosecutor's office pursue this case so hard?
 Mr Ishikawa believes Mr Ghosn's real crime, in the eyes of Japan's prosecutorial elite, is greed.
-He was the first CEO in Japan to earn millions of dollars a year, and that changed Japanese corporate culture.
+He was the first chief executive in Japan to earn millions of dollars a year, and that changed Japanese corporate culture.

 "The Tokyo prosecutor's office… is driven by their belief that they are the gatekeepers of justice.
 In an era of economic inequality, they want to make their name as the ones who nailed the rich."

-If he beats the odds and is found innocent of the charges against him, the prosecutor's office can appeal to the high court to have that verdict overturned.
+Even if he had been found innocent of the charges against him, the prosecutor's office could have simply appealed to the high court to have that verdict overturned.
 It is, say critics, one more reason so many Japanese criminal suspects confess.